Why You Should Switch To Gel Nail Polish vs. Acrylic Nail Polish

 Gel nails are more expensive than acrylics.
 That’s because gel nails require more equipment, such as a UV or LED light, a gel top and base coat, in order to be applied properly.
 Not all gel nail polish kits come with tools to remove gel polish however -- keep that in mind too.

 Gel nails also require more time and effort than acrylics.
-The curing process for gel nails is time-consuming and needs to be carefully tended to, whereas acrylic nails can be applied faster than gel nails, which is a benefit for people in a hurry or new to artificial nails.
+The curing process for gel nails is time-consuming and needs to be carefully tended to, whereas acrylics can be applied on faster than gel nails, which is a benefit for people in a hurry or new to artificial nails.

-Gel manicures cost more than acrylic manicures in a salon for these reasons.
+That is why gel manicures cost more than acrylic manicures in a salon.

 However, the durability and natural-looking appearance of gel nails make them worth the extra time spent applying for some people.

-Ultimately, the decision between gel and acrylic nails will depend on your personal preferences, time and budget.
+Ultimately, the decision between gel and acrylics will depend on your personal preferences, time and budget.

 Comparing gel vs. acrylic nail applications items